HHQC-report/Quantum_Walk/Quantum walk summary.md

 ## Problem definition

-There are two types of quantum walk:
+There are two types of quantum walk:SS
 1. Continous time quantum walk (CTQW)
 Given an quantum state $|\psi\rangle$ and an untitary operator $U$, rotate the quantum state $|\psi\rangle$ by the untitary operator $U$.